microsoft/finops-toolkit/docs/_automation/powershell/hubs/Remove-FinOpsHubScope.md

 Remove-FinOpsHubScope -Id "/providers/Microsoft.Billing/billingAccounts/123" -HubName "FooHub"
 ```

-Removes the exports configured to use the FooHub hub instance.
+Deletes the exports configured to use the FooHub hub instance.
 Existing data is retained in the storage account.

 ### Remove subscription and historical data